eoinparkinson/thunkable-templates/_posts/2020-04-28-authentication.md

 ---
 So you've picked one of our beautiful templates.
 Now you're ready to make it work!

-**All our login templates follow the same naming structure when working with text inputs.** This means you can use this one guide for ALL of our login templates!
+**All our login templates follow the same component naming structure.** This means you can use this one guide for ALL of our login templates!

 # To Begin